kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/speed/animations/en/index.md

 	// kick off - no longer needed!
 Woo.
 	// update();

 Hopefully you can see the benefits of debouncing the animations in your app from any scroll or resize events that influence it.
 If you're still in any doubt, John Resig wrote a great article about how [Twitter was affected by scroll events](http://ejohn.org/blog/learning-from-twitter/) a while ago.
-Had rAF been around back then, this above technique would likely been his recommendation.
+Had rAF been around back then, the above technique would likely been his recommendation.

 ## Debouncing Mouse Events